chronologic/keeper-payment-contract/README.md

 This repo uses [`dotenv`](https://www.npmjs.com/package/dotenv) to load environment variables.

-An `.env` file should be created based on the `.env.example` template file.
+For development, and `.env` file should be created based on the `.env.example` template file.
 The `.env` file should never be commited.

+In production, environment variables can be injected directly.

 Below is a list of possible environment variables.